 43. Consider reexamining your pars.

-Safety stocks are only useful if they are used; their whole point is to protect against expected deviations in supply and demand.
+Safety stock is only useful if it is used; its whole point is to protect against expected deviations in supply and demand.
 If you use your safety stock, you could potentially have an opportunity where there is both a high level of supply and low demand for the product in order to effectively maintain value at all times and when there are business gaps or heavy fluctuations

 Your product will be able to serve a more customer-centric market with this improved strategy, which will translate into increased revenues that power future growth.
 This philosophy can also contribute successfully during periods of shortages.

-On average, you should be below the safety-stock level half of the time when replenishment is available, and above it the other half.
-If this strategy is not being used enough, reexamine what products are in each location to get more from your inventory dollar.
+On average, you should be below the safety stock level half of the time when replenishment is available, and above it the other half.
+If your strategy for safety stock is not being used enough, reexamine what products are in each location to get more from your inventory dollar.